-In the context of dizziness, we observed a moderate correlation between the FAS and DHI scores of SSCD patients.
-Fatigue is apparent across various pathologies, one of which is dizziness.
-This condition includes sensations of spinning vertigo, presyncope, disequilibrium, and light-headedness.27-29 Han et al. stated that fatigue may be causally related to dizziness, but comprehending the exact relationship between fatigue and dizziness poses challenges.30 One potential interpretation of this connection revolves around the idea that maintaining proper posture requires cognitive attention.
-This is because both posture control and cognitive processing rely on common resources within the central nervous system.31 When there is an issue with the vestibular system, which contributes to balance, it can elevate the likelihood of experiencing cognitive and psychiatric issues concurrently.
-This is because the vestibular system is closely linked, in terms of its physical connections, to various areas of the brain such as the cerebral cortex, hippocampus, and amygdala.
-If the input from the vestibular system is disrupted, it might result in difficulties within these cognitive and affective circuits.13 Similarly, it could be thought that there might be a relationship between dizziness and balance impairment and listening effort because of the cognitive affection (or impairment).
-Similarly, we found a statistically significant relation between EAS and DHI scores; also, there are statistically significant relations between the activities that cause dizziness (loud sounds, straining or lifting heavy objects, and sensitivity to increased middle ear pressure) and EAS scores in patients with SCD respectively.
-These correlations may be partly explained by the roles played by the anterior insula (AI) and the dorsal anterior cingulate cortex (dACC) in signaling the presence of potentially important actions or actual behavioral events, as well as in adjusting internal attention settings in response to these events.32 Seeley et al. showed that AI collaborates with the dACC, together forming a "salience" network known as the cingulo-opercular network, and this network exhibits strong connections to subcortical and limbic structures, as well as an "executivecontrol network" linking the dorsolateral frontal and parietal neocortices.33
+In the context of dizziness, we observed a moderate correlation between the FAS and DHI scores of patients with SSCD.
+Fatigue is obvious across various pathologies, including dizziness.
+This condition includes sensations of spinning vertigo, presyncope, disequilibrium, and light-headedness.27-29 Han et al. stated that fatigue may be causally related to dizziness, but comprehending the exact relationship between fatigue and dizziness poses challenges.
+One potential interpretation of this connection is the notion that maintaining proper posture requires cognitive attention.
+This is because posture control and cognitive processing rely on common resources within the central nervous system.
+When there is an issue with the vestibular system that contributes to balance, it can elevate the likelihood of experiencing cognitive and psychiatric issues.
+The vestibular system is closely linked, in terms of its physical connections, to various areas of the brain, such as the cerebral cortex, hippocampus, and amygdala.
+Disruption of the input from the vestibular system may result in difficulties within these cognitive and affective circuits.
+Similarly, it could be thought that there might be a relationship between dizziness and balance impairment and listening effort because of the cognitive affection (or impairment).
+Similarly, we found a statistically significant relationship between EAS and DHI scores; also, there were statistically significant relationships between the activities that cause dizziness (loud sounds, straining or lifting heavy objects, and sensitivity to increased middle ear pressure) and EAS scores in patients with SCD.
+These correlations may be partly explained by the roles of the anterior insula (AI) and dorsal anterior cingulate cortex (dACC) in signaling the presence of potentially important actions or actual behavioral events, as well as in adjusting internal attention settings in response to these events.
+Seeley et al. showed that AI collaborates with the dACC, together forming a "salience" network known as the cingulo-opercular network, and this network exhibits strong connections to subcortical and limbic structures, as well as an "executive-control network" linking the dorsolateral frontal and parietal neocortices.33

 In this study, the female participant count exceeded that of males (46 and 5, respectively).
-Nevertheless, this demographic variance does not inherently reflect a gender-based predisposition towards SSCD, as delineated by Karimnejad et al., who reported a female-to-male ratio of 1.2 to 1 in SSCD cases.34 Notably, Wu et al. underscored the propensity for differential response rates between genders in online survey contexts, typically manifesting as higher participation rates among females than males.35 This discrepancy in response rates may plausibly contribute to the observed gender distribution disparities within our study cohort.
+Nevertheless, this demographic variance does not inherently reflect a gender-based predisposition toward SSCD, as delineated by Karimnejad et al., who reported a female-to-male ratio of 1.2 to 1 in SSCD cases.34 Notably, Wu et al. underscored the propensity for differential response rates between genders in online survey contexts, typically manifesting as higher participation rates among females than males.
+This discrepancy in response rates may plausibly have contributed to the observed gender distribution disparities in our study cohort.
 However, we encountered several limitations in this study.
-Firstly, acquiring detailed information about patients' test results posed challenges.
+First, acquiring detailed information about the patients' test results was challenging.
 Furthermore, since this study relied solely on subjective measurements, the inclusion of objective measurements would bolster the accuracy of the findings.
-Also, conducting this study within a single center is not feasible for syndromes such as SSCD, given its propensity for misdiagnosis and relative rarity.
-Nonetheless, employing platforms like Facebook to extend outreach to a broader patient population possesses its merits, albeit potentially losing the reach into the diagnostic processes undergone by patients.
+In addition, conducting this study within a single center is not feasible for syndromes such as SSCD given its propensity for misdiagnosis and relative rarity.
+Nonetheless, employing platforms like Facebook to extend outreach to a broader patient population possesses its merits, albeit potentially losing the reach into the diagnostic processes undertaken by patients.
 In this study, reliance on Facebook impeded access to patients' MRI, hearing tests, and vestibular assessment results, as only a minority of patients opted to share such information.
-Consequently, the determination of SSCD diagnosis relied solely on patient self-reports.
+Consequently, the diagnosis of SSCD was based solely on patient self-reports.